Blog Archive

 Visit My Etsy Store

-One important thing to note is that any compressor will work for airbrushing as long as you can regulate the pressure and filter the air.
-It is worth noting that none of the airbrush manufacturers make their compressors.
-If they do sell compressors, they are usually rebranded products from China.
-I have successfully used both a standard two-stage tank compressor and a Harbor Freight Central Pneumatic compressor.
-I even know someone who used a spare tire as an air source to paint a show car in their driveway (they used to sell an adapter that fits onto a valve stem to make this possible).
+Any compressor can work for airbrushing if you can regulate the pressure and filter the air.
+Airbrush manufacturers do not make their own compressors; if they sell them, these are typically rebranded products from China.
+I have used both a standard two-stage tank compressor and a Harbor Freight model.
+Someone I know once painted a show car in their driveway using a spare tire and a valve stem adapter.

 The Harbor Freight compressor is a reliable and cost-effective option.
 It is quiet and portable, and it even comes with an airbrush.
 While I have no personal experience with the Harbor Freight airbrush, I have heard mixed reviews about its performance.
-It might work if you only plan on spraying paints explicitly designed for airbrushes.
+It might work if you plan to spray only paints specifically designed for airbrushes.
 However, I often spray cheap acrylics, craft paints, and even house paint, which can have larger pigments that may clog smaller airbrushes.
 Remember that all paints are different; even different colors from the same brand can spray differently.